 I start off with a rough sketch of a cuddly looking fox that I can paint underneath.
-I don't pay a lot of attention to details at this point, because this sketch will only be a guide and not set in stone.
+I don't pay a lot of attention to detail at this point, because this sketch will only be a guide and not set in stone.

-Reduce the Opacity of the sketch layer when you paint to about
+In Photoshop, reduce the Opacity of the sketch layer when you paint to about

 50 per cent.
 This will enable you to see the line work without it interfering with the painting process.